-Somalia ‘has confirmed information’ of Israel’s Palestine-Somaliland plan

 Somali minister says Israel plans to displace Palestinians to Somaliland

-Defence minister says Somalia has ‘confirmed information’ that Israel is planning to forcibly move Palestinians to Somaliland.
+Defence minister says Somalia has ‘confirmed information’ that Israel plans to forcibly move Palestinians to Somaliland.

 Somalia’s minister of defence, Ahmed Moalim Fiqi, has accused Israel of planning to forcibly displace Palestinians to the breakaway region of Somaliland, denouncing the alleged plan as a “serious violation” of international law.